 The Galaxy Watch 3 works with most Android smartphones, and even iPhones, but it's not perfect, however, as the Galaxy Watch 3 isn't as comfortable to wear as the Apple Watch, and its app and accessory ecosystem pales in comparison.

 The pros far outweigh the cons though, and you won't be let down by the Samsung Galaxy Watch.
+If you want to know more, read our full Galaxy Watch 3 review.

 If you've got an iPhone and don't want to spend lots of money on the Apple Watch Series 6, then the Apple Watch SE is a great alternative.
-Despite being 'the affordable' smart watch from Apple, the SE is a truly excellent smartwatch.
+Despite being 'the affordable' smartwatch from Apple, the SE is a truly excellent smartwatch.

 For those who can spend the extra over the cost of the Apple Watch Series 3, you'll be very glad you did – it's better in every way.
 From screen to design to sensors to being more future-proofed thanks to its faster processor.
 It's also important to note that these translate into better health features, including more accurate heart sensing (important for detecting irregularities) and fall detection.